 There is almost no end to the stuff people will happily take off your hands for free.
 Seriously.
 Even a gallon of unwanted pickle juice in New York City reportedly found a new home through a local Buy Nothing group.
-There are 128,000 of these groups worldwide - online communities where people give and get stuff from their neighbors gratis by posting on Facebook or through an app.
+There are by posting on Facebook or through an app.
 Freecycle works much the same way.